BT811/LearnWithCard/README.md

 # Learn With Card
-Server is online now.

-Apk version 1.0.1 :
+The server is now online.

+APK Version 1.0.0:

-If you want to test premium feature, contact me: b.trk1@hotmail.com
+If you want to test premium features, contact me at b.trk1@hotmail.com.

+Coming soon to Google Play...